bhaswati-ray/computing/documentation.md

 In the first class, we learned about the setup() and draw() functions and how they create the base structure of a p5.js sketch.
 We experimented with simple shapes like circles, rectangles, and triangles, and learned how to apply color using the fill() function.

 For our first assignment, we had to translate an emotion or rasa into an abstract composition using only geometric forms.
-I chose the rasa of Courage, which, for me, felt like sparks , small bursts of energy that grow and spread into something larger.
+I got the rasa of Courage, I wanted to do corrage of unqiueness, which for me, felt like sparks.

 At first, I tried using triangles because I felt their sharpness could represent the boldness and intensity of courage.
 But soon I realized that plotting the coordinates of triangles was much harder than I expected.
 No matter how I adjusted them, the sparks didn’t look the way I imagined.
 So I tried again.